 The module provides a USB_BOOT for forced download.
-Pull up USB_BOOT to LDO9A_1V8 before turning on the module, and then the module enters the forced download mode.
-This is a final approach when failures such as abnormal start-up or running occur.
+Pulling up USB_BOOT to LDO9A_1V8 before turning on the module, and then the module will enter forced download mode.
+This is an emergency option when failures such as abnormal start-up or running occur.
 For firmware upgrade and software debugging in the future, reserve the following reference design.

-Table 15: Pin Description of USB_BOOT
+Table 15: Pins Description of USB_BOOT

-Pin Name Pin No. I/O Description Comment USB_BOOT 46 DI Force the module into download mode Pull it up to LDO9A_1V8 will force the module to download mode.
+Pin Name Pin No. I/O Description Comment USB_BOOT 46 DI Force the module into download mode Force the module to enter download mode by pulling this pin up to LDO9A_1V8 before the module turns on.
 A test point is recommended to be reserved.